 i.
 “Blessed above all the sons of men, and the author of blessing to them all, was the man Christ Jesus, because above them all, and for them all, he feared, he loved, and he obeyed.”
 (Horne)

 b.
-Blessed is every one: This blessing is available to all who will honor and respect God receive this.
+Blessed is every one: This blessing is available to all who will honor and respect God.
 It isn’t dependent on race, class, education, or even intelligence.

 i.
 “Happiness belongeth not to the rich, the powerful, and the prosperous as such; but in every state and condition, blessed is the man that ‘feareth Jehovah.’”
 (Horne)